-- locations that will allow less expensive travel
+locations that will allow less expensive travel

 Please cosider discussing preliminary ideas with the IL Director.

 Read the IL Travel Faculty Handbook to develop an understanding of items that must be included in the cost of a trip.
 Work on a draft of your budget as you begin to lay out travel plans.
 See the webpage on Budget Information for Travel IL Courses.

 Regardless of the number of students you plan to take, you must calculate your budget assuming 10 students will travel for a 1 TCU class.
-If you have two instructors each getting a TCU, you should assume 20 students for budget planning purposes.
-Scott Couchman has prepared spreadsheet templates that may to helpful: Template for 10 students, Template for 20 students You are not required to use these forms as part of the course proposal, but you do need a proposal budget that does its best to include all course expenses.
+If you hope to have 2 TCUs, you should also calculate the costs assuming 20 students.
+Both fees should be included as part of the course proposal.
 You should consider

 - ground transportation